 The Decarbonization Leading areas initiative has only just begun.
 The second call for applications was held in July 2022, and the selection results were announced on 1 November, with 20 areas in 17 municipalities selected, including 3 ICLEI members- Sapporo City, Kyoto City, and Iida City.
 The Japanese government will select at least 100 Decarbonization Leading Areas over the next few years.

-ICLEI Japan will continue to support the ‘decarbonization dominoes’ model by disseminating the initiatives of Decarbonization Leading Areas to the world, as well as collecting case studies of decarbonization from around the world and sharing them with Japanese local governments.
+ICLEI office of Japan will continue to support the ‘decarbonization dominoes’ model by disseminating the initiatives of Decarbonization Leading Areas to the world, as well as collecting case studies of decarbonization from around the world and sharing them with Japanese local governments.